 3. Find a Quality Fabricator

-Selecting a heavy steel fabricator is an important step.
-For instance, if you require a UL Listed tank, the fabricator must be UL approved.
+Selecting a heavy steel fabrication is an important step.
+For instance, if you require a UL-listed tank, the fabricator must be UL-approved.
 But not all fabricators are created equal, qualities to look for in a Quality Fabricator include:

 - What is their experience history?